Pick the base before the mood

 This is the version of the guide that should still work when the weather weakens the wandering part of the trip.

 Rain makes Providence's compact geography more important, not less.
-Keep the base downtown, use RISD Museum for the daytime anchor, and let one real dinner do the emotional work.
+Keep the base downtown, build the daytime around RISD Museum, and let one real dinner do the emotional work.

 Do not turn a wet Providence day into a cross-city scavenger hunt when downtown and College Hill already solve the problem.